markrmath/qbs-v-winners/README.md

   • Ties were counted the same as the official NFL standings do, .5 of a win and .5 of a loss.

   • The final chart displays only QBs that started at least 10 games against winning teams.
-A QB that starts for 2 whole seasons in the modern usually gets at least 10 games, as 6-7 games vs winners a season was relatively standard in the modern.
+A QB that starts for 2 whole seasons in the modern usually gets at least 10 games, as 6-7 games vs winners a season was relatively standard in the modern era.
 For comparison, this data was pulled after the 2023 regular season, and Brock Purdy, who has started a season and a half, made the cutoff.
 I did include a chart of all QBs, regardless of sample size, for comparison.

  • This includes only regular season games.
 Postseason is not included.

 ### Conclusions

 The results looked and felt authentic, giving me hope in the general metric.
-The higher-status QBs, such as All-Pros and Hall of Famers, tended to have better records, while QBs who never received such honors tended to score lower.
-These were the results I expected, passing the "smell test", as it were.
+The higher-status QBs, such as All-Pros and Hall of Famers, trended towards have better records, while QBs who never received such honors tended to score lower.
+These were the results I expected, passing the "smell test."

 Specifically regarding Matthew Stafford and Kirk Cousins, Kirk's record has improved significantly since the days of this argument being thrown around, and I haven't heard anyone say this about either QB for years.
 Stafford remains an anomaly even after winning a Super Bowl, coming in with the 3rd-worst record of the Super Bowl era with the 10 game cutoff.
 However, the data includes several such anomalies, and I'm comfortable saying it's not a perfect bullet.
 Notorious 1st overall bust JaMarcus Russell boasts a higher-than-average winning percentage of around 40%.
 Brock Osweiler boasts a >50% record.
 NFL seasons are small sample sizes compared to other sports, and eliminating roughly half the games reduces it even further, meaning some oddities are going to leak through.